 Massive stroke survivors that struggle with severe spasticity may benefit from botox injections.
 This drug helps temporarily reduce spasticity.
 Although the results are temporary, patients can use the improved mobility to practice rehab exercises.
 That will address the root cause of the spasticity, leading to long-term results.

 Electroacupuncture is a treatment that combines electrical stimulation with acupuncture.
-In one clinical study, it was found to help relieve spasticity after stroke long-term.
+It has been found to help improve spasticity in massive stroke patients when combined with physical therapy.

 If a stroke patient cannot talk at all, they might be able to sing their words.
 That’s because singing is controlled by the right hemisphere while talking is a left hemisphere function.
 Singing therapy takes hard work, but it provides hope for getting your voice back.